-On this blog, I already wrote about disavow process, where I explained how (and basically when) you should disavow backlinks.
+On this blog, I already wrote about disavow link process, where I explained how (and basically when) you should disavow backlinks.
 I actually had a different idea this time.
-I wanted to disavow all the backlinks from one site and observe the results by periodically screening the process.
+I wanted to disavow all the backlinks from one site (the complete backlink profile) and observe the results by periodically screening the process.
 During preparations, I stumbled upon Cyrus Shepard’s article and discovered that he already did such an experiment, so I decided to drop it and use his findings… I highly recommend you to read his article about it: https://zyppy.com/google-disavow-caution/

 Pinguin works real-time now so for the most websites it won’t have any effect

-Calloway Cook, President of Illuminate Labs has a similar opinion: I’ve disavowed backlinks in the past, but Google keeps getting smarter and in 2020 there is no need to, unless your site has been hit with a manual penalty.
+Calloway Cook, President of Illuminate Labs has a similar opinion: I’ve disavowed backlinks in the past, but search engines keeps getting smarter and in 2020 there is no need to, unless your site has been hit with a manual penalty.
 Google’s Webmaster Trends Analyst John Muller has even stated that for the vast majority of sites there’s no need to use the disavow tool.

-Simone Colavecchi from Cashcow was in charge of disavowing links for a casino related site back in 2019: The site got spammed and demoted by Google and we decided to look at our link profile more closely and keep disavowing links every two weeks.
+Simone Colavecchi from Cashcow was in charge of backlinks disavow for a casino related site back in 2019: The site got spammed and demoted by Google and we decided to look at our link profile more closely and keep disavowing links every two weeks.
 During the first few weeks, we never noticed improvements.
 However, after a couple of months the amount of links to disavow decreased exponentially and we decided to disavow once a month only.
 To be honest, we did notice a *minor improvement in rankings *but we can’t say for certain whether it was due to the disavowing action or just other improvements we made to the site.
-I do recommend setting up alerts and checking your backlinks regularly but when it comes to disavowing I am not so sure it is worth the effort.
+I do recommend setting up alerts and checking your backlink profile regularly but when it comes to disavowing I am not so sure it is worth the effort.

 Dan Martin, founder of Linkasaur.us also didn’t saw the improvement: We’re a digital marketing company and we had some experience disavowing backlinks for one of our clients.

 When Linkasaur was first brought on they had a few backlinks but they were almost all spammy bad websites.
 We submitted the selected sites to Google and nothing happened.
 We waited almost 6 months before the sites were removed and it didn’t appear to affect our rankings at all, in fact, they still struggle with a high DA likely because the effect of these links hasn’t been removed.
-We’ve been fighting an uphill battle trying to move past those spammy links.
+We’ve been fighting an uphill battle trying to move past those low quality links.